Rhedir gan School of Sport, Health and Exercise Sciences

 Most of the following key criteria are met to an excellent standard: • Be able to demonstrate a clear understanding of the paradigms and empirical findings in the psychomotor behaviour literatures • Be able to explain how theoretical concepts have evolved from the empirical evidence. • Be able to discuss how psychomotor theories and findings can be applied to practical situations.

-Demonstrate an understanding of the theories that underpin stress, anxiety, competition, and group processes.
+Demonstrate an understanding of the theories describing the relations between anxiety, arousal, attention, positive emotions and performance.

 Understand some of the brain processes underlying perception and motor control.

 Understand the various processes involved in the preparation and execution of movement, including processes of attention and cognition.

 Recognize how to apply theory and research to practical situations.

 Describe research to demonstrate the effects of different social climates (e.g., competition, cooperation, individual, group) on sport performance.

 |ARHOLIAD||SHORT ANS EXAM||15|

 Private study will include reading time, revising lecture notes, and preparing and completing assessments.